 The San Francisco Bay Area is the founding region of our Teacher Residency.
-Please review the program details for this region below.

 We strongly suggest you get started on these testing requirements as early as possible, so you are not delayed in enrolling and joining our program!

 For detailed information about each of these testing requirements and the timeline for completing them, check out the Marshall Teacher Residency Testing Guide.

 Registering for, attempting, and/or passing the California Basic Education Skills Test (CBEST).